Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Results

-To identify discriminative attributes for each state, we have developed three criteria.
-The first two criteria are based on Huygens-Steiner theorem to measure the inertia (\textit{i.e.}, the tendency of a physical object to remain still, or continue in motion) of the points in Euclidean space.
-The third criterion finds the most distinct features across populations and prunes them for each state.
-The first method, which we refer to as the $Q_j(P_K)$, calculates the discriminative power of feature $i$ for a given clustering as the ratio of inter-cluster inertia to the total inertia computed using feature $i$.
-Intuitively, this method quantifies the heterogeneity of feature $i$ across clusters.
-The second method, which we refer to as $Q'_j(P_K)$ calculates the discriminative power of feature $i$ as the ratio of inter-cluster inertia computed using attribute $i$ to total inter-cluster inertia computed using all attributes.
-Intuitively, this method computes the relative heterogeneity of feature $i$ with respect to all other features.
-The third method uses a variation test that selects features that have the lowest probability of overlapping across clusters (please see method section \ref{sec:feature-selection} for more details).
-We find that although there is a considerable overlap of selected features between these methods, there are few features that are uniquely selected by the measures.
-We rank the features in terms of the number of criteria that select the particular feature, and extract the top 15 features based on this ranking.
-As shown in Figure \ref{fig:ven_diag}, 8 features, \textit{i.e.}, SGOT, SGPT, PT, PaO2, PaO2/FiO2, WBC Count, Platelets Count, and Arterial lactate, were selected by all three criteria; 6 features, \textit{i.e.}, Age, HR, GCS, FiO2, Mechvent, and INR , were selected by two; and 7 features, \textit{i.e.}, Weight, PTT, DiaBP, Glucose, BUN, Creatinine and Comorbidity Count were selected by one.
+To identify discriminative attributes for each state, we use three criteria.
+The first two criteria are based on the Huygens-Steiner theorem to measure the inertia (\textit{i.e.}, the tendency of a physical object to remain still or continue in motion) of the points in Euclidean space.
+The third criterion finds the most distinct features across populations and prunes them for each state (please see method section \ref{sec:feature-selection} for more details.)
+The top 15 ranked features for each feature selection method were selected, shown in \textcolor{black}{Fig \ref{fig:ven_diag} (See Table \ref{tab:features} for the ranking.)}.
+As shown in \textcolor{black}{Fig} \ref{fig:ven_diag} , 8 features, \textit{i.e.}, SGOT, SGPT, PT, PaO2, PaO2/FiO2, WBC Count, Platelets Count, and Arterial lactate, were selected by all three criteria; 6 features, \textit{i.e.}, Age, HR, GCS, FiO2, Mechvent, and INR , were selected by two; and 7 features, \textit{i.e.}, Weight, PTT, DiaBP, Glucose, BUN, Creatinine and Comorbidity Count were selected by one.
 We use these features to analyze the primary profiles for each sepsis state in the next section.